redhat-performance/quads/README.md

 ## QUADS Switch and Host Setup
    - To ensure you have setup your switch properly please follow our [Switch and Host Setup Docs](/docs/switch-host-setup.md)
-   - We will not be covering the Wiki component setup, but you can use our [Wordpress/nginx/php-fm/mariadb Ansible playbooks](https://github.com/redhat-performance/ops-tools/tree/master/ansible/wiki-wordpress-nginx-mariadb) to set this up for you.
-      * This will be containerized and documented in the near future via [GitHub Issue #102](https://github.com/redhat-performance/quads/issues/102)

 ## Installing QUADS
    - We offer both RPM packages or a Git clone installation (for non RPM-based distributions, BSD UNIX, etc).